 I have a dental emergency!
 What should I do?

 Seaside Pediatric Dentistry and Orthodontics Inc is available for emergencies!
 If you experience a dental emergency, please contact our office.
-You can also call us at 908-722-2226.
-If our doctors do not respond in a timely manner, please use your best judgment in seeking immediate care.
-Both Morristown Memorial Hospital and Robert Wood Johnson University Hospital have dental facilities.
+You can also call us at 858-551-9700.
+If our doctors do not respond in a timely manner, please use your best judgment in seeking immediate care. if your child has a dental emergency, you can contact Rady Children’s Hospital and CHC Ocean View.

 We also offer a few tips on minor dental emergencies to help you: